-Capitalizing Costs of Property.
+Capitalizing costs of property.
 If you produced real or tangible personal property or acquired property for resale, certain expenses must be included in inventory costs or capitalized.
 These expenses include the direct costs of the property and the share of any indirect costs allocable to that property.
-However, these rules generally do not apply to:
+However, these rules generally do not apply to expenses of:

-- 1. Expenses of producing any plant that has a preproductive period of 2 years or less, - 2.
-Expenses of raising animals, or - 3.
-Expenses of replanting certain crops if they were lost or damaged by reason of freezing temperatures, disease, drought, pests, or casualty.
+1. Producing any plant that has a preproductive period of 2 years or less,

+2. Raising animals, or

+3. Replanting certain crops if they were lost or damaged by reason of freezing temperatures, disease, drought, pests, or casualty.

-Note.
-Exceptions 1 and 2 above do not apply to tax shelters, farm syndicates, or partnerships required to use the accrual method of accounting under Internal Revenue Code section 447 or 448.
+Exceptions 1 and 2 above do not apply to tax shelters, farming syndicates, or partnerships required to use the accrual method of accounting under section 447 or 448.

-But you may be able to deduct rather than capitalize the expenses of producing a plant with a preproductive period of more than 2 years.
-See Election To Deduct Certain Preproductive Period Expenses on page F-4
+But you may be able to currently deduct rather than capitalize the expenses of producing a plant with a preproductive period of more than 2 years.
+See Election to deduct certain preproductive period expenses below.

-Do not reduce your deductions on lines 12 through 34e by the preproductive period expenses you are required to capitalize.
+Do not reduce your deductions on lines 12 through 34e by the preproductive period expenses you must capitalize.
 Instead, enter the total amount capitalized in parentheses on line 34f.
-See Preproductive Period Expenses on page F-6 for details.
+See Preproductive period expenses on page F-6 for details.